icarus-13/OOD-generalization/README.md

 --- To specify whether training domains are similar (“1”) or far (“0”), change the variable setup_similar.

---- To choose the strength of shift under test domain, mannually change the intervention size in the main section at line 95/99 based on which experiment you are running.
+--- To choose the strength of shift under test domain, manually change the intervention size in the main section at line 95/99 based on which experiment you are running.

 ## Finance Experiment